When you implement an interactive voice response (IVR) system in your business, you do several things:

 What Is Call Center IVR?

-When a caller dials your support or sales department — or whichever number you wish to add to your IVR — they are greeted with a welcome message and a menu of numeric options to choose from.
-From there, they get routed to the most appropriate agent or department based on their input.
+When a caller contacts your support or sales department, they’re greeted with a welcome message and can either select a menu option or simply state their reason for calling.
+They’re then routed to the appropriate agent or department based on their request.

 How Does Call Center IVR Work?

-There are many components that make up an IVR.
+Many components make up an IVR.
 Let’s walk through them in the order a caller would come across them.

 1. Greeting